An illustration of a building and large battery

 Community-scale batteries are energy storage systems connected at the distribution level which allow, among other things, households that generate their own solar power to store their excess electricity in shared storage for later use.
 These energy storage systems typically have power capacities of 100kW up to 5MW1 and are used to provide energy storage solutions that deliver benefits to customers, networks and the market more broadly.

 There are several types of community-scale battery installations.
 In the National Electricity Market (NEM), the most common form is the ‘in-front-of-the-meter’ system where the battery is connected to the grid through its own connection point.
-There are also 'behind-the-meter' systems which are connected behind a customer’s existing connection point and are generally co-located with load and other distributed energy resources (DER).
+There are also 'behind-the-meter' systems which are connected behind a customer’s existing connection point and are generally co-located with load and other consumer energy resources (CER).
 This case study considers grid connected in-front-of-the-meter community-scale battery systems.
 The case study on virtual power plants (VPPs) considers aggregated behind-the-meter batteries.

 Community-scale batteries may be owned by the local distributor or a third party, including a local council, community group, retailer or other third party.
 They could be operated as virtual storage for a community, or for-profit to benefit either a community (if profits flow back to the community) or the battery owner/operator.

-Given that community-scale batteries are assets connected to the national electricity system, they fall under the regulatory frameworks governing the National Electricity Market (NEM) – that is, the National Electricity Law (NEL) and National Electricity Rules (NER), and the National Energy Retail Law (NERL) and National Energy Retail Rules (NERR).
+Given that community-scale batteries are assets connected to the interconnected national electricity system, they fall under the regulatory frameworks governing the National Electricity Market (NEM) – that is, the National Electricity Law (NEL) and National Electricity Rules (NER), and the National Energy Retail Law (NERL) and National Energy Retail Rules (NERR).
 They are also regulated by jurisdictional energy laws in some states and territories.

 To help identify and unpack some of the key regulatory issues that a community-scale battery Proponent may encounter when navigating the national, as well as relevant state or territory based, regulations, this case study explores a scenario focused on a community-scale battery located in-front-of-the-meter and which provides for peer-to-peer trading where the project is led by a person who is not an existing electricity retailer or distributor.